-If you’d rather see for yourself exactly what the credit card market has to offer someone with excellent credit and ultimately come to your own conclusions about which card best meets your needs, taking the following tips into account will help lead to the best results.
+If you’d rather come to your own conclusions about which card best meets your needs, taking the following tips into account will lead to the best results.

 - Cut your options in half.
 Do you want rewards or financing?
 It’s as simple as choosing between paper and plastic at the grocery store, and this decision will split the universe of credit cards for excellent credit into an even smaller segment.
 It all comes down to whether you plan to pay your bill in full each month.
 If you do, go with rewards.
 If you don’t, focus on 0% cards.